dimantha1234/pipedream/components/twitter/readme.md

 ## Integrate with Twitter using Pipedream

 Connect your Twitter account to Pipedream and use tokens in code to use any Twitter API in seconds.
 Pipedream manages the OAuth handshake and refresh process.

-- Instantiate open source components in seconds or author your own
-- Emit events that you can inspect or use to trigger code hosted on Pipedream or in your own app
-- Customize concurrency and rate limits of emitted events

 ```javascript
 const twitter = require('https://github.com/PipedreamHQ/pipedream/components/twitter/twitter.app.js')